Back-Focal-Plane Imaging and Linear Density Measurements Of Sub-Diffraction Sized Biological Filaments and Particles: Determining the profile of Collagen Fibril Tips

 Note that the value of the prefactor $A$ depends on instrument parameters and needs to be determined independently by scanning a reference object.
 Using Eqn. \ref{eqn:OurColD}, we can now calculate the fibril diameter of the imaged collagen fibril (Fig. \ref{colAlphaEnd}b, bottom axis).
 Note that the scales for the diameter axes in b, c, and d are not linear.

 The lower $3\ \mu m$ of the fibril show a constant increase in the maximum $S_x$ sensitivity indicating a linear increase in the cross-sectional area of the fibril.
-This is consistent with a linear growth in the mass per unit length observed in electron microscopy \citep{alphaEnd_EBeam_1992}.
+This is consistent with a linear growth in the mass per unit length observed in electron microscopy \citep{alphaEnd_EBeam_1992, alphaEnd_rev1996, HolmesKadler_ColAlphaTip_JMolBio1998}.
 A magnified view of the lower $3\ \mu m$ of the fibril is shown in Fig. \ref{colAlphaEnd}c.
 Toward the tip end, the linear decrease in fibril cross-sectional area continues until the signal vanishes into the background.
 Using the standard deviation of the background as the limiting factor, we can resolve the collagen fibril's $\alpha-$end until it shrinks to a diameter of $13\ nm$.
-As optical tweezer microscopy is not limited to the surface, we repeat the measurements of $\alpha-$tip diameter profiles with collagen fibrils fixed to a electron microscopy holey carbon grid at a height of $20\ um - 80\ um$ above the surface of the coverslip.
+As this BFP microscopy methods is not limited to the surface, we repeat the measurements of $\alpha-$tip diameter profiles with collagen fibrils fixed to a electron microscopy holey carbon grid at a height of $20\ um - 80\ um$ above the surface of the coverslip.
 The maximum sensitivities for the suspended fibrils are shown in Fig. \ref{colAlphaEnd}d.
-All collagen fibrils display a consistent shape over the first $\approx 2\ \mu m$ before some filaments' maximum sensitivity profiles begin to diverge due to difference in their absolute fibril diameters and artifacts from the filament preparation protocols.
-Being able to resolve the shape of the $\alpha-$tips with similar precision regardless of their position in the sample underlines the ability of optical tweezer microscopy to extract structural information such as mass distributions anywhere in the sample.
+To select only for $\alpha-$tips, collagen fibrils tips that showed an irregular and abrupt end were excluded from the dataset.
+All collagen fibril $\alpha-$tips display a consistent shape over the first $\approx 2\ \mu m$ before some filaments' maximum sensitivity profiles begin to diverge due to difference in their absolute fibril diameters and artifacts from the filament preparation protocols.
+Being able to resolve the shape of the $\alpha-$tips with similar precision regardless of their position in the sample underlines the ability of our analysis method to extract structural information such as mass distributions anywhere in the sample.